-DescriptionA turn-based strategy game set in World War I, using a similar engine and gameplay system to Battle Isle
+DescriptionA turn-based strategy game set in World War I, using a similar engine and gameplay system as Battle Isle.

 Both players act simultaneously on a split screen.
 While one player can move his units, the other can attack and vice versa.
-The results of battles are shown in animated sequences.
+The results of battles are shown in animated sequences that can be turned off or on depending on a player's choice.

-The game also includes a lot of information about the period: after each mission, historical facts about two months of wartime are displayed.
+The game includes a lot of information about the period: after each mission, historical facts with black and white pictures about two months of wartime are displayed, as well as some technical specifications and pictures of units are presented during the game.
+This also adds an educational factor concerning the World War I time period.

 - "History Line: 1914-1918" -- Alternate spelling